2021-22

 Fri.
 Mar.
 4 - Discussion on surround yourself with successful people.
 Podcast cruise.
 Open questions on 3.12 and 3.13.
 Brief discussion about Letter from a Birmingham Jail.
 Assignment: Prepare for a test over Unit 3.
 All sections 3.1 through 3.13 are in play on this test.

 Mon.
 Feb.
 28 - Analysis of Gender, race, and ethnic policies over the history of the United States as related to Civil rights policy.
-Assignment: Be prepared to discuss and answer questions on Equal Protection under the Law and Regents of the University of California v.
+Assignment: Be prepared to discuss and answer questions on Equal Protection under the Law (Begins on p.
+8 of the document) and Regents of the University of California v.
 Bakke (1978).

 Thurs.
 Feb.
 24 - Spent 95% of the class consuming and discussing the Russian invasion of the Ukraine and specifically the response of the United States.
 We watched live, President Biden's announcement of sanctions against Russia.
 Assignment: Continue reading in our textbook 3.12.
 Be prepared to start our next class meeting with your presentation on the Civil Rights Movement.